gavadams/tailandtrail/README.md

 3. **Create Admin Account**
    - Go to your Supabase project dashboard
    - Navigate to Authentication > Users
-   - Create a new user with email: `contact@taleandtrail.games`
+   - Create a new user with your admin email address
    - Set a secure password for admin access
+   - You can create multiple admin accounts as needed

 4. **Start Development**
    ```bash